 NATIONAL ROSÉ DAY

-National Rosé Day is observed annually on the second Saturday in June.
+National Rosé Day on the second Saturday in June each year recognizes a wine that complements many dishes.
 Rosé is probably the oldest known type of wine, dating back as far as 600 BC.
-Rosé wines are generally made from red grapes and are very versatile wines that complement many types of food.
-Rosé is lighter than red wine and deeper than white wine.
+Rosé wines are generally made from red grapes and are very versatile wines.
+A rosé wine will also be lighter in color than red wine, deeper in color than white wine.
 The pink color of rosé wine depends on the time the grape skin stays in contact with the juice, also known as maceration.
-There are rosé wines that are semi-sparkling or sparkling, with different intensities of sweetness levels and dryness.
+There are also rosé wines that are semi-sparkling or sparkling, with different intensities of sweetness levels and dryness.

-Celebrate National Rosé Day by having a bottle of Rosé wine with dinner or simply invite friends over for h’orderves and enjoy each other’s company.
+Celebrate the day by having a bottle of Rosé wine with dinner or simply invite friends over for h’orderves and enjoy each other’s company.
 Share your special evening on Social Media on Facebook@NationalRoséDay and Instagram@nationalroseday using #NationalRoséDay.

-National Rosé Day was submitted to and approved by the registrar of National Day Calendar in October of 2014 by Bodvár – House of Rosés – a rosé house specializing in rosé wines that hopes to raise awareness and give rosé lovers a day to unite together and celebrate.
+In 2014, Bodvár – House of Rosés – a rosé house specializing in rosé wines, founded National Rosé Day to share their love of the rosé and give rosé lovers a day to unite together and celebrate.

 Media Contact: Ann Hafström | Chief Operating Officer | Email email@example.com